10sr/git-walktree-el/README.md

 git-walktree-el
 ===============

-Walk through git tree and blob objects
+Walk through Git tree and blob objects

 What is this?
 -------------

-`git-walktree` is a git ls-tree browser.
+`git-walktree` is a Git `ls-tree` browser with following features:
-It has following features:

-- Browse tree objects of git commit
+- Browse tree objects of Git commit
   - Go subtrees
   - Visit blob objects
   - Go Parent and child commits of current commit